kubernetes/website/content/en/docs/tasks/configure-pod-container/security-context.md

 To benefit from this speedup, all these conditions must be met:

-* Alpha feature gates `ReadWriteOncePod` and `SELinuxMountReadWriteOncePod` must be enabled.
+* Alpha feature gate `SELinuxMountReadWriteOncePod` must be enabled.
 * Pod must use PersistentVolumeClaim with `accessModes: ["ReadWriteOncePod"]`.
 * Pod (or all its Containers that use the PersistentVolumeClaim) must have `seLinuxOptions` set.